 How Long Do I Have to Wait for Sex After a Yeast Infection?

-A yeast infection, while very common, comes with some uncomfortable symptoms that will likely keep you from wanting to jump in the sack anytime soon.
+A yeast infection, while very common, comes with some uncomfortable symptoms that will likely keep you from wanting to have sex anytime soon.

-Once you get your antibiotics, however, it's tempting to go straight to doing the deed.
+Once you get your antibiotics, however, it's tempting to go straight to having sex again.
 But should you wait?
 How much time is needed before you can have sex after a yeast infection?

 Also referred to as thrush, a yeast infection isn't considered a sexually transmitted infection (STI), therefore, there are no strict rules about when to start having sex once you're on the mend.